BandGigz

 Example: A gig is booked at $500.
 The venue pays $500.
 BandGigz takes $50 (10%).
 The artist receives $450.

 This fee is always shown clearly before applying or accepting — there are no hidden charges.
+It is collected automatically through Stripe at the time of payout.

 Once a booking is confirmed, a messaging thread opens between you and the other party.
 Go to Messages in the nav, or click View Messages directly from any booking card.